 Anniversary Video Series

 All you need is a phone or computer!
 We invite our members and partners to celebrate PEAK by recording a brief “selfie” video.
-Wish PEAK a happy anniversary, share a favorite memory, reflect on the past 25 years in philanthropy, or tell us about your big dreams for PEAK’s future.
+Share a favorite memory or tell us about your big dreams for PEAK’s future.

 Record your short video in a well-lit room and upload it to social media or add it to a shareable Dropbox folder or other file-sharing platform.
 Then, share the link via our submission form.